Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

-It’s towards the top of the price range for these sort of machines, but I have to say that I think it’s worth every penny.
+It’s towards the top of the price range for these kind of machines, but I have to say that I think it’s worth every penny.

-It’s quite a high quality build for the price, it has auto pre-infusion, and the only domestic espresso machine I’m aware of which does, it’s likewise the only machine of its kind I know of which features adjustable brew temperature.
+It’s quite a high quality build for the price, it has auto pre-infusion, and the only domestic espresso coffee machine I’m aware of which does, it’s likewise the only machine of its kind I find out of which features adjustable brew temperature.

-Many people use the Dedica as their first home barista espresso coffee machine.
+Lots of people utilize the Dedica as their first home barista espresso machine.

-Though as I talk about in my video below, the panarello wand (specifically with the newer version, the EC685) is capable of fantastic milk texture, or you can remove the wand and utilize the steam pipe below as a steam wand, as long as you secure it with a tie wrap.
+Although as I speak about in my video below, the panarello wand (specifically with the newer version, the EC685) is capable of excellent milk texture, or you can remove the wand and work with the steam pipe below as a steam wand, as long as you secure it with a tie wrap.

-It’s rather straight forward to utilize the Dedica as a home barista espresso coffee machine, you can just get hold of a bottomless portafilter, like this one, and a capable espresso grinder.
-For more on using the Dedica as a home barista espresso coffee machine, see my second video in the series on the DeLonghi Dedica below.
+It’s quite straight forward to utilize the Dedica as a home barista espresso machine, you can just get hold of a bottomless portafilter, like this one, and a capable espresso coffee mill.
+For more on utilizing the Dedica as a home barista espresso coffee machine, see my second video in the series on the DeLonghi Dedica below.

 For more on the DeLonghi Dedica, see: